zupo/pydantic/docs/index.rst

    Validation code should not raise ``ValidationError`` itself, but rather raise ``ValueError`` or ``TypeError`` (or subclasses thereof) which will be caught and used to populate ``ValidationError``.

-One exception will be raised regardless of the number of errors found, that ``ValidationError`` will contain information about all the errors and how they happened.
+One exception will be raised regardless of the number of errors found, and ``ValidationError`` will contain information about all the errors and how they happened.

 You can access these errors in a several ways: